-Current and recently completed projects in London include the comprehensive redevelopment of Capitol Way, Colindale, to provide some 500 apartments, community and retail facilities and a CHP plant that will serve the wider area, a 150-unit mixed tenure housing scheme in Greenwich and 130 affordable apartments in Enfield.
-He has also recently completed fitout work at the Whitechapel Gallery and a range of airside strategy and fitout projects for BAA at Terminal 5, Heathrow.
+Current and recently completed projects in London include the comprehensive redevelopment of Capitol Way, Colindale, to provide some 900 apartments, community workspace and retail facilities and a CHP plant that will serve the wider area, a 150-unit mixed tenure housing scheme in Greenwich and a 600-apartment and commercial renewal project in Dartford.
+He has also recently completed fit out work at the Whitechapel Gallery and a range of airside strategy and fit out projects for BAA at Terminal 5, Heathrow.

-Charles has advised Westminster City Council on redevelopment proposals for the Berwick Street area in Soho and produced plans for the Coolsingel area of Rotterdam for the city.
-He is currently part of the public private partnership team carrying out the comprehensive redevelopment of Overstad in Alkmaar, is advising on the public spaces in the Belvedere Quarter in Vienna and implementing a masterplan for the restructuring of the National Museum of Art in San Jose, Costa Rica.
+He has advised Westminster City Council on redevelopment proposals for the Berwick Street area in Soho and produced plans for the Coolsingel area of Rotterdam for the City.
+He has led the masterplanning teams on the Amstelveen masterplan in the Netherlands and the Gdansk shipyard project in Poland, advised on the public spaces in the Belvedere Quarter in Vienna and produced a masterplan for the restructuring of the National Museum of Art in San Jose, Costa Rica.

-He worked for four years for BBL, mainly on residential, mixed-use and community based projects before joining Fitch-RS in 1984 where he became the director responsible for architectural projects in London and mainline Europe.
+He worked for four years for BBL, mainly on residential, mixed-use and community-based projects before joining Fitch-RS in 1984 where he became the director responsible for architectural projects in London and mainland Europe.
 Completed projects from this period include Uxbridge Town Centre (British Steel Award), Leeds Market refurbishment (Yorkshire Conservation Award) and Crinan Street Offices, London, (DAAD Award, CDS Minerva Award, Mansell Commendation).

 In the Netherlands he led a number of projects such as La Vie in Utrecht (ICSC Award), Zailland in Leuwarden (NCSC Award) and Magna Plaza in Amsterdam (ICSC Commendation, MIPIM award, Sikkens award).